 #3: Lower CPC (Cost per Click) for a Baidu Ad

 Baidu is an advertising anomaly in China, where advertising costs (especially print, video, sponsored posts or influencers) are exponentially more expensive than similar methods in the West.
-On average (varies depending on keywords and industry) Baidu has a cheaper CPC than Google for similar search terms.
+On average (varies depending on keywords and industry), Baidu has a cheaper CPC (cost per click) than Google for similar search terms.

-Working primarily within the B2B industry, we have noticed that it’s common to find that popular search terms are usually around 25-40% of the cost of the same keywords in Google.
+Working primarily within the B2B industry, we have noticed that it’s common to find that popular search terms are usually around 25-40% of the cost of the exact keywords in Google.
 Baidu does have some strict payment terms, requiring an initial deposit of at least RMB 6,000 (USD 939) if you are a foreign company NOT based in Hong Kong, Macao, Taiwan, Singapore, United Kingdom and France.
 You will also need to pay RMB 1,000 as a one-off service fee and RMB 600 annually for the Company Authentication fee.
-But the overall cost of your campaign should be comparatively lower.
-You can learn more about the cost of Baidu advertising here.
+But the overall cost of your Baidu Advertising campaign should be comparatively lower.

 #4: Baidu is growing rapidly

-China’s current domestic internet usage is around 940 million people.
+China’s current domestic internet usage is around 971 million people .
 With Baidu developing native mobile search applications all the time with Chinese mobile carriers, it’s likely to continue growing in the coming years.